hpatnadeeshan/MS-1/README.md

     ![Portfolio Page- Mobile view](./assets/features/portfolio-page-mobile.jpg)

-6. Services Page: The services page provide a detailed list of my services, including the technology used and testimonials that include customer reviews or feedback that speaks to the quality of my work.
+6. Services Page: The services page provides a detailed list of my services, including the technology used and testimonials that include customer reviews or feedback that speaks to the quality of my work.
     Desktop view

     ![Services Page- Desktop view](./assets/features/services-page-1.jpg)